vsui/hypergraph-k-cut/README.md

 ### Type 1

-Informally, this generator produces a hypergraph with hyperdges and edge weights chosen in a random manner.
+Informally, this generator produces a hypergraph with hyperedges and edge weights chosen in a random manner.

 It takes the following parameters:
 - `n`: the number of vertices in the hypergraph